3 - Data Types and Basic Commands

 pig1.last_name <- "Smith"

-Create a variable that equals Bart’s first and last name, then display the full name in the console
+Create an object that equals Bart’s first and last name, then display the full name in the console

 Check your code